ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

     to answer follow-up questions with greater detail.
 Select examples that highlight your unique skills.
-*   Have specific examples that showcase your experience, and demonstrate that you've taken risks, succeeded, failed and grown in the process.
+*   Have specific examples that showcase your experience, and demonstrate that you've taken risks, succeeded, failed, and grown in the process.
 *   Specifics are key; avoid generalizations.
 Give a detailed account of one situation for each question you answer, and use data or metrics to support your example.